 National Park vacations in winter can sometimes sound off putting.
 For those of us who love the serenity, scenery, and all-round splendor of nature, winter can start to be a drag.
 Sure, snow looks great on T.V. and from behind the thick curtains of a well-heated house, but it kind of limits options for outdoor activities that don’t include fixing bits of fiberglass to your feet and hurtling down slopes at breakneck speed.
 Luckily, we’re here to make sure that the whites of a snowy winter don’t make you blue with the best national parks in winter.

-Keep reading to find our top five picks for the best national parks in winter!
+Keep reading to find our top five picks for the best national parks in winter 2022!

 Explore the best of Big Island!
 Volcano National Park awaits!

-Hawaii must surely be the first choice of destination for anyone trying to forget that it’s winter.
+The first on our list of top 5 national parks 2022, Hawaii must surely be the first choice of destination for anyone trying to warm national parks in winter.
 Despite being in the middle of the colder period (hooilo), the average daily temperature is still a balmy 78°F (25.6°C).
 If that doesn’t get your pulse racing, then you should check yourself for the onset of hypothermia.

 Not only that, but Volcanoes National Park promises to offer plenty of unique terrain to discover—from jungle trails to volcanic rock.
 More intrepid glampers can even try a climb up Kīlauea, one of the world’s most active volcanoes!